Why games-based learning is great for your child

 What is games-based learning?

 Games-based learning refers to any sort of process that makes the acquisition of knowledge more fun and engaging.
-‘Children learn better through play and experience than through “chalk and talk”,’ explains Christopher Thorne, a primary teacher who writes apps as Mr Thorne.
+‘Children learn better through play and experience than through “chalk and talk”,’ explains Christopher Thorne, a primary teacher who writes apps as Mr T's Phonics.
 ‘Games-based learning is a multi-sensory approach to learning, and helps children absorb the lesson through visuals, soundtracks and using their fingers to manipulate screens and buttons.’

 Games-based learning helps children not just to add to their knowledge bank, but to develop skills that are useful in all areas of life, such as abstract thinking, problem-solving and spatial awareness.
 ‘It helps the skills to become deeply embedded through focused practice that is also really good fun,’ says Murray Morrison founder of learning program Tassomai.
 ‘Engaging children’s competitive nature also boosts their motivation, whether they’re aiming to do better than their classmates or beat their own previous score.’